 Scalability and Reliability

 Whether you’re teaching one student or 300, platform reliability matters.
-The National Education Association reports that 43% of teachers have experienced lesson disruptions due to technical failures, making robust infrastructure a priority consideration.
+In National Education Association research on teacher workload, technical disruptions are cited as a significant barrier to effective instruction, making robust infrastructure a priority consideration.

 Top Video Conferencing Tools Comparison